Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Bapu Bazaar

 Located 5 minutes from Hawa Mahal, this place brings you to a one-stop destination for all you need.
-From clothes to shoes, jewellery to souvenirs, this should be the only place you visit if you don’t have time to shop elsewhere.
+From clothes to shoes, jewelry to souvenirs, this should be the only place you visit if you don’t have time to shop elsewhere.

 MI Road

-To get your hands on some of the most authentic jewellery, come to MI Road.
+To get your hands on some of the most authentic jewelry, come to MI Road.
 The entire stretch has plenty of big labels selling antiques and gemstones.
 Try The Gem Palace if you especially want to explore the royal Rajasthani culture.

 Johari Bazaar

 Unique design with handmade artisanal grandeur awaits you at Johari Bazaar.
-A market fully dedicated to precious and semi precious stones, this is the ideal place to find fabulous jewellery and negotiate your price.
+A market fully dedicated to precious and semi precious stones, this is the ideal place to find fabulous jewelry and negotiate your price.

 Chandpole Bazaar